-(1) At the same time as a local authority gives public notice under clause 10(3), it shall serve, on every person who made a submission on a provision, a notice of decision and a statement of the time within which an appeal may be lodged on that provision.

-- (2) Where a decision has been made under clause 9(2), the territorial authority shall also send or provide a notice of decision to land owners and occupiers who, in the territorial authority's opinion, are directly affected by the decision. - (3) If the local authority gives a notice summarising a decision, it must- - (a) make a copy of the decision available (whether physically or by electronic means) at all its offices, and all public libraries in the district (if it relates to a district plan) or region (in all other cases); and - (b) include with the notice a statement of the places where a copy of the decision is available; and - (c) send or provide, on request, a copy of the decision within 3 working days after the request is received.
+- At the same time as a local authority publicly notifies a decision under clause 10(4)(b), it must serve, on every person who made a submission on the proposed policy statement or plan concerned,- - (a) a copy of the public notice; and - (b) a statement of the time within which an appeal may be lodged by the person. - (2) Where a decision has been made under clause 9(2), the territorial authority, at the same time as it publicly notifies a decision under clause 10(4)(b), must serve a copy of the public notice on landowners and occupiers who, in the territorial authority's opinion, are directly affected by the decision. - (3) If the local authority serves or provides a copy of the public notice under subclause (1) or (2), it must- - (a) make a copy of the decision available (whether physically or by electronic means) at all its offices, and all public libraries in the district (if it relates to a district plan) or region (in all other cases); and - (b) include with the notice a statement of the places where a copy of the decision is available; and - (c) send or provide, on request, a copy of the decision within 3 working days after the request is received.

-Clause 11 was substituted, as from 7 July 1993, by section 214(1) Resource Management Amendment Act 1993 (1993 No 65).
+Schedule 1 clause 11: substituted, on 7 July 1993, by section 214(1) of the Resource Management Amendment Act 1993 (1993 No 65).